inrupt/solid-client-js/README.md

 `solid-client-authn` is a suite of libraries designed to authenticate with Solid identity servers.
 The libraries include different modules for different deployment environments:

 [@inrupt/solid-client-authn-browser](https://www.npmjs.com/package/@inrupt/solid-client-authn-browser) allows apps running in a browser to authenticate against a Solid server.
-This is necessary when the resources on your Pod are not public.
+This is only necessary if you wish to access private resources in a Pod (to access public resources you could simply use standard `window.fetch()`).

 ## Vocabularies and interoperability - solid-common-vocab-rdf